MarcoLFrancisco/OfficeDocs-Support/Office/Client/excel/mentions-not-resolve-user-information.md

   - Excel for the web
   - Outlook for Microsoft 365
   - Outlook for Microsoft 365 for Mac
-  - Outlook on the web
+  - Outlook on the web With Exchange 2019 search.appverid:
-search.appverid:
   - MET150
 ms.date: 3/31/2022